-The SUNY New Paltz Career Resource Center is committed to providing students and alumni with volunteer and service learning opportunities.
+The SUNY New Paltz Center for Student Engagement is committed to providing students with volunteer and service learning opportunities.

-Don't let the opportunity to use bright, enthusiastic SUNY New Paltz students and alumni volunteer for your organization pass you by!
+Don't let the opportunity to use bright, enthusiastic SUNY New Paltz students volunteer for your organization pass you by!

 Knowledge, time, and energy of people are a powerful resource in our community.
 A volunteer works without payment or compensation for services because they choose to do so.
 Many serve at non profit organizations -- but a significant number also serve less formally, either individually or as part of a group.

-Once you've identified a need for volunteers please contact Erica Wagner, Service Learning Coordinator at 845-257-3266 or firstname.lastname@example.org.
+Once you've identified a need for volunteers please contact Erica Wagner, Assistant Director of Community and Civic Engagement ator firstname.lastname@example.org.
 We can post one time, short term or ongoing projects.
 Depending on your needs, both individuals and groups of students can assist with projects.
 Examples include, but are not limited to: tutoring, mentoring, fundraising, or special events that require extra assistance.

 Service Learning is a teaching/ learning strategy that links learning in the classroom to activities throughout New Paltz and the surrounding communities.
 The integration of community service and instruction strategically designed to meet the important community needs, to improve student learning and foster civic involvement.

-Each September, the Career Resource Center hosts a Volunteer Fair.
+Each September, the Center for Student Engagement hosts a Volunteer Fair.
 Many successful volunteer matches have been made as a result of this fair in the past.
 Do not miss this opportunity to meet hundreds of students from a wide variety of majors who are seeking meaningful volunteer experiences!

 Make a Difference Day

-Each October, The Career Resource Center and the Office of Student Activities and Union Services host Make a Difference Day, the largest national day of doing good!
+Each October, we host Make a Difference Day, the largest national day of doing good!
 Volunteers spend the day at one of approximately 30 service sites in the Mid-Hudson Valley region, meeting new people, making a difference, and having fun!

-If you have any questions, please contact Erica Wagner, Service Learning Coordinator at 845-257-3266 or email@example.com.
+If you have any questions, please contact Erica Wagner, Assistant Director of Community and Civic Engagement ator email@example.com.